paraoxxx6969/Urban-eye/README.md

   # Next-Gen Urban Eye Redesign

   This is a code bundle for Next-Gen Urban Eye Redesign.
-The original project is available at https://www.figma.com/design/u4eByLGwQttkExJLtmFGs0/Next-Gen-Urban-Eye-Redesign.

   ## Running the code